magnusjwatson2786/pyDM/README.md

 </p>
 I got tired of the conventional download managers where finding one with good features, nice UI and being free of cost is impossible.

-So this is my attempt at a free multithreaded modern download manager.
-(Its not that bad)
+So this is my attempt at a free multithreaded modern download manager. (*its not that bad*)

 Made using Python and PySide6